 W3C Markup Validation Service

-This provides analysis of a website on HTML error and tips on troubleshooting.
+This provides analysis of a website’s HTML code and tips on troubleshooting any errors.

 Google Page Speed Insights

-Also a free way to analyse a website thoroughly to find problems and to optimise for Google.
+A free way to analyse a website thoroughly to find problems and to optimise it for successful search.